thoughtspot/cs_tools/docs/cs-tools/introspect-user-group/README.md

-# Introspect Users & Groups
+# Introspect: Users, Groups

-**USE AT YOUR OWN RISK!**
+!!! caution "USE AT YOUR OWN RISK!"

-**This tool uses private API calls which could change on any version update and break the tool.**
+    *__This tool uses private API calls!__ These could change with any version update and break the provided functionality.*

----

 This solution allows the customer to extract User and Group data, and make that information searchable within the platform.